-Sadly, a number of on-site optimization mistakes were limiting the search engines from understanding the purpose of this expanded content, containing all of the following:
+Sadly, a number of on-site optimization mistakes were limiting search engines from understanding the purpose of this expanded content, containing all of the following:

 By implementing page management best practices, Neil’s team was able to improve site crawling and, consequently, natural search presence.

-Excluding marked keywords from the internal page name tags over all Gawker Media features allowed our team to strengthen the sole content discovered on every page, limiting portions of this important SEO text from being filtered out as potential duplicate content.
+Excluding marked keywords from the internal page name tags over all Gawker Media features allowed our team to strengthen sole content discovered on every page, limiting portions of this important SEO text from being filtered out as potential duplicate content.

 In our analysis of the Gawker Media network, Neil found that the company wasn’t capitalizing appropriately on the tremendous internal linking potential offered by its partner sites.
 To remedy this, he took the following actions:

-Everywhere the site, he recognized possibilities to code associated blog posts and stories into personal Gawker Media sites, so as to the movement of site authority across Gawker features and give additional opportunities to utilize keyword-rich anchor text by internal links.
+Everywhere on the site, he recognized possibilities to code associated blog posts and stories into personal Gawker Media sites, so as to improve the movement of site authority across Gawker features and give additional opportunities to utilize keyword-rich anchor text by internal links.

-Upon accessing Gawker Media network Webmaster Tools accounts, we uncovered a number of duplicate content instances that had been flagged by Google and were potentially limiting the company’s inclusion in the natural SERPs.
+Upon accessing Gawker Media network Webmaster Tools accounts, he uncovered a number of duplicate content instances that had been flagged by Google and were potentially limiting the company’s inclusion in the natural SERPs.
 To prevent these instances from resulting in penalties, Neil made the following corrections: